JohnsonChung/sillytavern-extention-swipes-list-select/README.md

-# sillytavern-extention-swipes-list-selectt
+# sillytavern-extention-swipes-list-select

 ### What does it do?

 ```
-Populates the dropdown list with the loaded swipes and adds buttons to switch to that swipe.
+Populates the dropdown list with the loaded swipes and
+adds buttons to switch to that swipe.
 ```

 This is a Fork and Rewrite edition.

-# Requirements
+## Requirements
 [LaLib Extension](https://github.com/LenAnderson/SillyTavern-LALib)

-# Method
+## Method
 Sillytavern env with Chrome console
 ```
 // Test method